kberov/ctags/README.md

 Usage
 ===
-Just put the file in your $HOME folder.
+For generating tags file with ctags, just put the file in your $HOME folder.

 To add the content of this file to your existing ~/.ctags file:
 ```bash